goabstract/Marketing-for-Engineers/README.md

 * [Timing is everything: what Intercom data says about the best time to send a message](https://blog.intercom.com/timing-is-everything-what-our-data-says-about-when-to-message-your-customers/) by Geoffrey Keating.
 * [How To Send Better Email & Avoid Email Spam Trigger Words](https://www.shivarweb.com/9451/email-spam-trigger-words/) by Nate Shivar.
 * [How to End an Email: 9 Never-Fail Sign-Offs and 9 to Avoid](https://www.grammarly.com/blog/how-to-end-an-email/) from Grammarly team.
+* More creative & fun ideas for you cold emails: [80 Powerful Email Endings To Make People Remember You](https://www.criminallyprolific.com/email-endings/) by Dmitry Dragilev.
 * Funny short video with [11 Tips to Clean Up Your Dirty, Wordy Writing](https://www.grammarly.com/blog/clean-up-your-writing/).
 * [How to Find Anyone’s Email: 13 Little-Known Tricks](http://www.yesware.com/blog/find-email-addresses/) from yesware.com team.
 * [Step by Step Process to Find Anyone’s Email Address](http://webris.org/find-anyones-email-address/) by Ryan Stewart.